jinhaworld/jekyll-theme-chirpy/_posts/2021-5-22-Poem-of-life.md

 Its chains shall not shackle,

-For I stand for what matters.
+For he dies for what matters,

 He may crackle,

-But I shall not chatter.
+But he shall not chatter.